 Grubb would then get his big break when Tony Stewart formed an alliance with Gene Haas to form Stewart-Haas Racing.
 Grubb would take over in 2009 as the crew chief for Tony Stewart’s #14 car and Grubb would have a lot of success.
 Grubb and Stewart still struggled to get that championship and just before the 2011 Chase, Stewart told Grubb that he would be let go after the season.
 Grubb would fnish off the season with Stewart in an amazing way as the duo would win the 2011 Sprint Cup Championship thanks to Stewart winning 5 of the 10 Chase races.
 Grubb would leave for Joe Gibbs Racing to become the crew chief for Denny Hamlin and the #11 car.

 Grubb is looking to win his second Daytona 500 this year with Denny Hamlin and the duo have had a great Speedweeks so far.
 It all started when Hamlin won the Sprint Unlimited 8 days ago to give that team a lot of momentum.
 This continued when Hamlin won his Budweiser Duel this past Thursday to get him the fourth starting position though the starting spot really doesn’t matter.
 Darian Grubb has proven that Virginia Tech produces graduates that can make an impact on the sports world even if they weren’t an athlete.

-Topics: Darian Grubb
+Tags: Darian Grubb